-- Make sure the engine is stopped and is level. - 2.
-Close the Fuel Valve. - 3.
-Place a drain pan (not included) underneath the crankcase's drain plug. - 4.
-Remove the drain plug and, if possible, tilt the crankcase slightly to help drain the oil out.
-Recycle used oil. - 5.
-Replace the drain plug and tighten it. - 6.
+- 1. Make sure the engine is stopped and is level. - Close the Fuel Valve. - 3.
 Clean the top of the Dipstick and the area around it.
-Remove the Dipstick by turning it counterclockwise, and wipe it off with a clean, lint free rag.
+Remove the Dipstick by turning it counterclockwise, and wipe it off with a clean, lint free rag. - Siphon out the oil or tip engine on its side and allow the oil to drain out into a drain pan (not included) or other appropriate container.